 1 – Watering Problems

-If you’re caring for your fern indoors, then you’re going to want to try to water it consistently using the recommended methods.
+If you’re caring for your fern indoors, you’ll need to maintain a consistent watering schedule.
 Generally, ferns are going to enjoy evenly moist soil and should be watered regularly.

-It can be stressful for the plant to have the soil become completely dry, and this means that you should water before the soil becomes bone dry.
 Some types of ferns are a bit tougher to water than normal because of how bushy they are, but you want to try to get down to the center of the plant to give it a good watering.

 The best thing to do is to use a watering can that has a long spout.
 This should allow you to get the water right where you need it to go even if your fern is quite bushy and hard to part.

 Just be mindful of what you’re doing and try not to get overzealous when watering these plants.
-If you continue to water the ferns incorrectly, then they could wind up dying on you.
+If you continue to water the ferns incorrectly, they could wind up dying on you.

 2 – Humidity Issues

-If you’re keeping ferns in your home, then it’s possible that your house might not be humid enough for the plants.
+If you’re keeping ferns in your home, it’s possible that your house might not be humid enough for the plants.
 Some people live in dry areas of the world, but this doesn’t mean that you have to give up on caring for ferns.

 There are artificial ways that you can raise the humidity levels in your home.
 This should help you to keep your ferns from turning brown and drying out so long as you take action soon.